joe-taylor/bcdc-devenv/README.md

 ## Objective

 This should produce several CentOS 7 instances.
-The main two, titan and enceladus, are for "old UI" CKAN app and databases respectively.
-We use the word "databases" loosely; it not only encompasses postgres, but also NoSQL options like Solr.
+The main two, titan and enceladus, are for apps and databases, respectively.
+Here we use the word "databases" loosely; we are not only referring to relational databases (specifically, postgres), but also NoSQL search platforms like Solr.

 ## Provisioned Boxes